Download our prospectus

 The governance structures of WSC’s Board (Corporation) and the Trust’s Board and have been closely aligned to maximise our impact to the Trust as its sponsor and to best support our strategic alliance.

 The Corporation and Trust Board have a similar governance structure and operate with common Chairs and Vice Chairs across the Boards and some Committees, and the consider common agendas and KPIs.
-The Corporation and Trust Board also operate several joint Committees populated by members from both the Corporation and Trust’s governance, and with a Group-wide remit: the Educational Excellence Committee and Resources Committee (as of November 2023) and the Nominations and Governance Committee and Remuneration Committee (as of March 2024).
+The Corporation and Trust Board also operate several joint Committees populated by members from both the Corporation and Trust’s governance, and with a Group-wide remit: the Post-16 Educational Excellence Committee and Resources Committee (as of November 2023), the Nominations and Governance Committee and Remuneration Committee (as of March 2024), and the SEND Educational Excellence Committee (as of September 2024).
 The joint Committees are advisory to the legally distinct Corporation and Trust Board.

 Governance structure